arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 Key requirements
 ================

-1. The system must sensibly incorporate input from, and synchronize the activities of, a variety of human and non-human agents.
+1. The subsystem must sensibly incorporate input from, and synchronize the activities of, a variety of human and non-human agents.
-2. It must be possible for administrators to audit all changes to submission state in the system (e.g. by submitters, moderators, automated processes, etc).
+2. It must be possible for administrators to audit all changes to submission state in the subsystem (e.g. by submitters, moderators, automated processes, etc).
 3. Administrators must be able to configure automated rules and processes.
-4. The system must support future development of potentially many alternative interfaces for submission and moderation, including interfaces developed and operated by trusted third-parties.
+4. The subsystem must support future development of potentially many alternative interfaces for submission and moderation, including interfaces developed and operated by trusted third-parties.
-5. The system must be able to support a high volume of activity, potentially two orders of magnitude greater than current levels (~11k submissions per month in early 2018).
+5. The subsystem must be able to support a high volume of activity.
+We currently process around 11,000 submissions per month (early 2018), and expect that to grow at least 10% per year.
-6. The system must make it easier to support future operational and policy changes around submission content, quality assurance, metadata, and other areas of concern.
+6. The subsystem must make it easier to support future operational and policy changes around submission content, quality assurance, metadata, and other areas of concern.